-O’Neal Steel carries a full inventory of aluminum.
+O’Neal Steel carries a full inventory of aluminum structural shapes.

 Aluminum angle is a structural aluminum product intended for applications where greater strength is necessary.
 Used primarily for general structural applications, aluminum angles provide strength, while also being light weight.
 It is generally easy to weld, cut, and machine.

 Aluminum beams are used for structural applications where greater strength, light weight, and corrosion resistance are required.

 O’Neal Steel stocks 6061 aluminum beam.
 This is easy to weld, cut, form, and machine—making it a good material for manufacturing beams to meet a variety of structural applications.
 With its high strength-to-weight ratio, the beams can be used for applications that would be inefficient or ineffective with heavier beams.
 6061 beams are often used to provide lightweight structural support for structures, raceways, frames and supports in buildings, enclosures, and more.